 Other ways to safely dispose of medicines

-- Another solution: Place your unneeded medications in a sealable plastic bag.
+- The Do-It-Yourself Solution: Place your unneeded medications in a sealable plastic bag.
 Pills and tablets should be crushed or dissolved in a small amount of water, and water should be added to liquid medications to dilute their potency.
 You can mix coffee grounds, kitty litter, sawdust or a similar material into the bag to further degrade the medications.
 Seal the bag and place it in the trash.